-Once of the best times to build a new product is during the early stages of a major technological shift which creates a disjoint.
-These technology disjoints often renders existing products and companies obsolete and levels the playing field.
-In many cases, this disjoint turns the existing player’s assets into liabilities (like the Internet did to brick-and-mortar retailers and newspapers).
+One of the best times to build a new product is during the early stages of a major technological shift which creates a disjoint.
+These technology disjoints often render existing products and companies obsolete and levels the playing field.
+This disjoint often turns the existing player’s assets into liabilities (like the Internet did to brick-and-mortar retailers and newspapers).

-I believe that most industries will become part of the “tech industry”.
-The best solutions to a problem are most often the cheapest and quickest and if you can use technology to accomplish this, you’re more likely to win.
+I believe that most industries will become part of the “tech industry.”
+The best solutions to a problem often use technology to decrease costs and increase speed.